SLMT/java-python-port/README.md

 - Java: 1.8.0_302
 - Python: 3.7.11

-The average latency for each method is:
+After running each method in a test with 1,000,000 message exchanges, we got the following result:

 | Methods      | Sub-process | TCP Connection |
 |--------------|-------------|----------------|